TheTomorrowLab/WP-Asset-Manager/README.md

 WP Plugin Status - Beta
 ==============

-A wordpress plugin that deactivates all wp plugin styles and scripts per page to increase load time.
+A wordpress plugin that deactivates individual or all wp plugin styles and scripts per page to increase load time.